-In 2024, we completed the review and validation of our Due Diligence, aligning it with the new Human Rights guide from the National Society of Mining, Petroleum, and Energy, and published our final report, reinforcing our commitment to continuous improvement and transparency.
+In 2024, we completed the review and validation of our Due Diligence, aligning it with the new Human Rights guidelines published by the National Society of Mining, Oil, and Energy in October of the year under review.
+In 2025, we will publish the first results of our guide.